 Analysis from the Risk-Based Needs Assessment ties directly to the programs presented in the Action Plan in Section 5.
 Further, through a competitive application process, specific program projects will be selected with high consideration of special populations, in particular LMI populations.
 Current proposed usage of the CDBG-MIT funds is focused on hardening critical facilities, updating, or creating mitigation plans and general infrastructure.
-The scoring criteria for each of these programs is weighted in favor of benefiting LMI and vulnerable populations, as noted in the program descriptions in Section 5 of this Action Plan.
+The scoring criteria for each of these programs is weighted in favor of benefiting LMI and vulnerable populations and all applicants will be required to address impacts to these populations within their program descriptions, as noted in the in Section 5 of this Action Plan.